zyz9066/zyz9066.github.io/_posts/2021-02-27-dijkstra-algorithm.markdown

 ```

 ### Dijkstra's SSAD algorithm
 The *SSAD* function performs shortest path calculation using Dijkstra's algorithm.
-We use a method that works with the STL priority queue.
+A method that works with the STL priority queue is used.
 This method involves inserting an *Path* object in the priority queue whenever we lower the distance.
 To select a new vertex *v* for visitation, we repeatedly remove the minimum item based on distance from the priority queue until an unvisited vertex emerges.

 ```cpp
 template<typename T>